alexrobomind/fusionsc/README.md

 	// Generate a stream on a vector, a CBOR writer around that stream and write
 	// the JSON document to it
-	// Note that all the streams need to be flushed to ensure that there any potentially
+	// Note that all the streams need to be flushed to ensure that any potentially
 	// buffered data is serialized.
 	auto cbor_document = cbor::create_writer(stream::vector_writer{}).write(document);
 	assert(cbor_document == std::vector<byte>{